zxcvbn-ts/zxcvbn/docs/guide/matcher/README.md

   },
   feedback(match: MatchEstimated, isSoleMatch: boolean) {
     return {
-      warning: 'You password is not long enough',
+      warning: 'Your password is not long enough',
       suggestions: [],
     }
   },
   scoring(match: ExtendedMatch) {
-    // this will take the length of the password and multiple it by 10
-    // to create a higher scoring the more characters are added return match.token.length * 10
+    // The length of the password is multiplied by 10 to create a higher score the more characters are added. return match.token.length * 10
   },
 }